twitter/finagle/finagle-mysql/README.md

     * codec/Endec.scala, protocol/{Result.scala, ResultSet.scala, PreparedStatement.scala}

 **Value** - finagle-mysql provides a Value ADT that can represent all values returned from MySQL.
 However, this does not include logic to decode every data type.
 For unsupported values finagle-mysql will return a RawStringValue and RawBinaryValue for the String and Binary protocols, respectively.
-Other note worthy Value objects include NullValue and EmptyValue.
+Other note worthy Value objects include NullValue (SQL NULL) and EmptyValue.

+The following code depicts a robust, safe, and idiomatic way to extract and deconstruct a Value from a Row.

+    // The row.valueOf(...) method returns an Option[Value].
+    val userId: Option[Long] = row.valueOf("id") map {
+      case LongValue(id) => id
+      case _ => -1
+    }

+Pattern matching all possible values of the Value ADT gives great flexibility and control.
+For example, it allows the programmer to handle NullValues and EmptyValues with specific application logic.

     * protocol/Value.scala

-**Buffers** - The BufferReader and BufferWriter interfaces provide convenient methods for reading/writing primitive data types exchanged between the client/server.
+**Byte Buffers** - The BufferReader and BufferWriter interfaces provide convenient methods for reading/writing primitive data types exchanged between the client/server.
 This includes all primitive numeric types and strings (null-terminated and length coded).
 All Buffer methods are side-effecting, that is, each call to a read*/write* method will increase the current read and write position.
-Note, the data exchanged between the client/server is encoded in little-endian byte order.
+Note, the bytes exchanged between the client/server are encoded in little-endian byte order.

     * protocol/Buffer.scala

+**Charset** - Currently, finagle-mysql only supports UTF-8 character encodings.
+This is strictly enforced when authenticating with a MySQL server.
+For more information about how to configure your MySQL instance to use UTF-8 by default refer to the [MySQL Documentation](http://dev.mysql.com/doc/refman/5.0/en/charset-applications.html).

+    * protocol/Charset.scala